TZstatsADS/fall2019-proj3-sec2--group1/README.md

 + Young Sim

-	+ Train and test SVM (linear and non-linear) model based on PCA, HOG, RGB and the features we choose by ourselves (pick the best parameter of SVM model, test using cross validation)
+	+ Train and test MLPClassifier Neural Network model (using Python) based on PCA, HOG, RGB and the features we choose by ourselves (pick the best parameter of Neural Network model, test using cross validation)
 	+ Generate main.Rmd

 + Chang Qu

-	+ Train and test MLPClassifier Neural Network model (using Python)based on SIFT, HOG, RGB and HSV
-	(pick the best parameter of Neural Network model, test using cross validation)
+  + Train and test SVM (linear and non-linear) model based on PCA, HOG, RGB and the features we choose by ourselves (pick the best parameter of SVM model, test using cross validation)

 + Thomson Batidzirai

-    + Train and test gradient XGboosting  model based on PCA, HOG, RGB and Features we choose by ourselves.
+    + Train and test XGboosting model based on PCA, HOG, RGB and Features we choose by ourselves.
     + Make the PPT and give the presentation